edgeimpulse/expert-projects/secure-packages-with-ai.md

 As it will directly impact the result of your model, be sure to obtain data from a reputable source.
 Good data is pertinent, has few duplicated and missing information, and accurately represents all of the classifications and subcategories that are there.

-As we are building a motion recognition model, we are collecting the acceleromter data from the IMU.
+As we are building a motion recognition model, we are collecting the accelerometer data from the IMU.

 To collect the data, navigate to the **Data Acquisition** tab.